jaredjensen/code-test-1/README.md

 ## How would you fix them?

+Without more context, it's difficult to guess where the performance issues are.
+But assuming:

++ ProdConfiguration is loaded from config and available locally (i.e. fast access)
++ GetLoginInfo() is an awaitable I/O bound operation (e.g. database call)
-Assuming Result is a generic defined as:
++ Result is a generic defined as:

 ```cs
 public class Result<T>